Questions?

 Yes projector screens are worth it!
 While there might be some initial sticker shock, when you see the image projected on a 120 4K projector screen you instantly know that your screen was one of the best purchases you’ve ever made.

-The general recommendation, for where to put your projector screen is 10“ to 12” of screen diagonal for each foot of viewing distance.
+The general recommendation, for where to put your projector screen in a home theater is 10“ to 12” of screen diagonal for each foot of viewing distance.
 That distance is eyes to screen.
 It's a pretty simple calculation.

 If you will be sitting 10' away, then a 100“ to 120” diagonal is ‘typical’.
 100“ would give you the center of theater feel.
 120” is a bit closer than the center of the theater.
 It comes down to personal preference.